Babička’s Makovec (Czech Poppy Seed Roll)

 Directions:

-3. Grease a loaf pan and line it with parchment paperYou don’t need the parchment paper but it makes it a LOT easier to remove the cake cleanly from the pan.
+3. Grease a 9 x 5 loaf pan and line it with parchment paperYou don’t need the parchment paper but it makes it a LOT easier to remove the cake cleanly from the pan.

-4. In a medium bowl, mix together the dry ingredients: flour, baking powder, baking soda, salt, and poppy seeds.
+4. In a medium bowl, mix together the dry ingredients: 2 cups (250g) all-purpose flour, 1/4 tsp baking powder, 1/8 tsp baking soda, 1/2 tsp salt, 1 Tbsp lemon zest, 2 Tbsps poppy seeds.
 Set aside.

-5. In a mixing bowl with a whisk attachment or an electric beater, cream together the butter and the sugar until light and fluffy (~3-4 mins).
+5. In a mixing bowl with a whisk attachment or an electric beater, cream together the 3/4 cup (170g) unsalted softened butter and 1 cup (200g) granulated sugar until light and fluffy (~3-4 mins).

-6. Add in the eggs one at a time until incorporated, then add the vanilla extract, lemon extract, lemon zest, and lemon juice while on medium speed.
+6. Add in the eggs one at a time until incorporated, then add in the 1/2 tsp vanilla extract, 1 tsp lemon extract, and 1/4 cup (60ml) lemon juice while on medium speed.

-9. While the loaf cools, make the lemon icing by sifting the icing sugar into a bowl, then add in the lemon juice.
+9. While the loaf cools, make the lemon icing by sifting the 1 cup (120g) icing sugar into a bowl, then add in the 1 Tbsp of lemon juice.
 Mix until combined.
 Add in 1 tsp of milk at a time until you get the desired consistency (thick and not too runny).
 If you prefer a thinner icing to make it less sweet, then add more milk.
 If you want a thicker one, then add less milk (or no milk at all).

 10. When the loaf is completely cooled, slowly drizzle the icing onto the loaf or pour it down the centre and let the icing flow off the sides.
 Set aside to let the icing harden.
 Once the icing dries and sets, slice up the loaf and serve!